CARO User Guide for Trading Partners #

 VRS Events #

 The term VRS Events within CARO refers only to the credential processing between CARO and your VRS, not the entire VRS messaging roundtrip.Read more about VRS Events

 You can find your VRS Events in the menu section VRS Interactions.
 This screen shows a list of all VRS interactions with your Enterprise Account once they have taken place.
-It also provides the status of incoming and outgoing VRS Events.
+You can filter your view and download transaction listings.
+The screen provides the status of incoming and outgoing VRS Events.
 Read more in section VRS Event Status below.

 Before any interaction can happen, your VRS provider must have been granted restricted access to your Enterprise Account.
-At the moment this is done by Spherity in agreement with you.
+This is either done by Spherity or your VRS provider in agreement with you.

 VRS Event Details #